texerai/abai/README.md

-# ABAI: Your terminal AI assistant
+# tai: Your terminal AI assistant

 Simple command-line chatbot framework supporting pluggable LLM APIs.
 I mostly work in terminals and got tired of switching back and forth to the browser just to ask something simple.
 This tool is a lightweight layer that connects to LLMs directly from the terminal — fast, distraction-free, and scriptable.